kgatilin/aihive/docs/arch/high_level_architecture.md

 ## Core Components

-The architecture consists of four primary components, which are detailed in the [Component Architecture](component_architecture.md) document:
+The architecture consists of five primary components, which are detailed in the [Component Architecture](component_architecture.md) document:

 1. **Human Interface**: Entry point for requirements and validation
 2. **Task Tracking System**: Manages workflow status and progression
+3. **Orchestrator Agent**: Coordinates workflow and assigns tasks to specialized agents
-3. **Product Agent**: Processes requirements and generates specifications
+4. **Product Agent**: Processes requirements and generates specifications
-4. **Coding Agent**: Generates code based on specifications
+5. **Coding Agent**: Generates code based on specifications

 ## System Workflows